OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 How does Clawdbot work?
 A simple, practical explanation

-This is the process or daemon you run on your machine or server.
+This is the process or daemon running on your machine or server.
 It receives messages from configured chat apps, decides what to do, keeps memory, and dispatches actions.
-Think of it as the assistant’s brain.
+Think of it as the assistant’s brain. - AI models

-Clawdbot does not force you to use one single provider.
-You can connect it to hosted model providers such as OpenAI or Anthropic, or to local models that run on your hardware.
-The control layer sends prompts to the model, receives answers, and maps those answers to actions.
+Clawdbot doesn’t force you into one provider.
+You can connect it to hosted services like OpenAI or Anthropic, or run models locally on your own hardware.
+The control layer sends prompts, gets answers back, and maps those answers to actions. - Integrations and tools

 These are the connectors or channels that let Clawdbot speak and act in the real world.
 Integrations include messaging bridges (WhatsApp, Telegram, Slack), email and calendar hooks, browser automation, script runners, and plugin systems for custom skills.